khairop/get_clean_data/README.md

 ### Executing the script

 To run the script, source run_analysis.R which includes also the run command at the end.
-After running completion, you will see the following output during script execution:
+After running completion, the derstination file named tidydata.txt you will see the following output during script execution:

-[run_analysis.R-> Getting and Cleaning Data Project [run_analysis.R-> ---------------------------------
-[run_analysis.R-> Reading datasets.
-[run_analysis.R-> Getting datasets: ./getdata/datasets/test
-[run_analysis.R->   reading features...
-[run_analysis.R->   reading activities...
-[run_analysis.R->   reading subjects...
-[run_analysis.R-> Getting datasets: ./getdata/datasets/train
-[run_analysis.R->   reading features...
-[run_analysis.R->   reading activities...
-[run_analysis.R->   reading subjects...
-[run_analysis.R-> Joining datasets.
-[run_analysis.R-> Long Format Melting.
-[run_analysis.R-> Wide Format Dcasting.
-[run_analysis.R-> Saving clean data to: ./getdata/datasets/cleaned.txt

 ### Cleaned Data Set

 The source data (test data have  2947 rows and train data have 7352 rows)
-The resulting clean dataset is the file in this repository at: datasets/cleaned.txt, in total 181 rows.
+The resulting clean dataset is the file in this repository at: datasets/tidydata.txt, in total 181 rows.
 It contains one row for each subject/activity pair and columns for subject, activity, and each feature with mean and standard deviation